Patrick County, Virginia: Geography

 According to the U.S. Census Bureau, the county has a total area of 486 sqmi, of which 483 sqmi is land and 2.8 sqmi (0.6%) is water.
+Patrick County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 Patrick County has two defined physiographic provinces lying within its boundaries.
 One-third of Patrick County is in the rolling Piedmont region, and the remaining two-thirds are in the picturesque Blue Ridge Mountains, where the Blue Ridge Parkway forms the county's western border with Carroll and Floyd counties to the north.